crowdcomms/frontend-coding-challenge/README.md

 3. Display a good knowledge of the main Angular concepts and best practices

 You should also *commit regularly* and follow the [Angular guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commit messages.
 Example commit message: "fix(people list): people not showing"

-It would be nice if the code was tested but this is not a requirement.

 Good luck!